abarker/typped/doc/sphinx_docs/recursive_descent.rst

 null-string token or by separate constructs for the identifier, number, and left-paren token types.

-The expression grammar without using the EBNF constructs is as follows:
+An expression grammar without using the EBNF constructs is as follows:

 .. productionlist::
-      expression : term | expression "+"  term;
+      expression : term "+" expression | term "-" expression | term;
-      term       : factor | term "*"  factor;
+      term       : factor "*" term | factor "/" term | factor;
       factor     : constant | variable | "("  expression  ")";
       variable   : "x" | "y" | "z";
       constant   : digit  {digit};